OilProducts/roboninja/README.md

 roboninja /path/to/target/binary
 ```

-- The CLI attempts to locate Binary Ninja automatically (respecting `BINARYNINJA_PATH`).
+- The CLI attempts to locate Binary Ninja automatically (common install paths and the `PATH`).
+Use `--bn-path` to override.
-- After the GUI opens, the CLI waits for the plugin-hosted MCP SSE server (`ROBONINJA_MCP_HOST:ROBONINJA_MCP_PORT`) and issues a `bn_open` so agents immediately receive a handle.
+- After the GUI opens, the CLI waits for the plugin-hosted MCP SSE server (default `127.0.0.1:18765`) and issues a `bn_open` so agents immediately receive a handle.
 - To pass additional arguments to Binary Ninja, append `--` and the desired flags (`roboninja target.bin -- --headless`).

 ### Bridging the GUI SSE server to stdio